 - Provide support and practical assistance to crofters throughout the local area to allow them to realise their ambitions, make the most of the land under their custody and to encourage new entrants.

-- Employ a Sustainable Crofting & Rural Projects Coordinator who will oversee and manage the project.
+- Employ a Sustainable Crofting & Rural Projects Coordinator, Anne Campbell, firstname.lastname@example.org who oversees and manages the project.